What do Alzheimer’s disease and LSD have in common?

-Studies over the last decade have investigated the effects of serotonin 2A receptor agonists for depression and anxiety.
+Studies over the last decade have investigated the effects of serotonin 2A receptor agonists on depression and anxiety.
 Specifically, researchers have found:

-- one high, single dose of psilocybin produced a large decrease in depression and anxiety in cancer patients[ref]
+- A high, single dose of psilocybin produced a large decrease in depression and anxiety in cancer patients[ref]

 - Various doses of LSD along with psychotherapy decrease anxiety in people with life-threatening illnesses[ref]

 - In a small trial, a single dose of ayahuasca alleviated depression in patients with recurrent depression[ref]

-As we age, the number of serotonin 2A receptors in the brain decrease significantly.[ref]
+As we age, the number of serotonin 2A receptors in the brain decreases significantly.[ref]

-Importantly, these receptors are located in the part of the brain impacted by dementia including the prefrontal cortex and the hippocampus.[ref]
+Importantly, these receptors are located in parts of the brain impacted by dementia including the prefrontal cortex and the hippocampus.[ref]

 The plasticity of the brain is the ability of the brain to change and grow.

 Psilocybin and LSD increase neurogenesis – the growth of neurons – and induce brain plasticity.[ref]

 Importantly, psychedelics can increase brain plasticity at very low doses (microdoses) which do not impair function or cause hallucinations.[ref]

-Additionally, safety studies on microdoses of LSD and of ayahuasca show no detrimental side effects.[ref][ref]
+Additionally, safety studies on microdoses of LSD and of ayahuasca showed no detrimental side effects.[ref][ref]
 Most of the studies are rather small, though, so larger and more rigorous studies are needed here.